robzed/UKMARSbot_RPi_Pico_Adapter/Arduino_Nano_RP2040_Connect/UKMARSBot_Maker-Nano-RP2040.md

 voltage, and it might work as well for wall following.
 I suggest testing before making any changes.
 It seems to work ok with default values.

-The ADC input on the Cytron board is higher resolution than on the original Arduino Nano so this helps to compensate.
+The ADC input on the Arduino Nano RP2040 Connect board is higher resolution than on the original Arduino Nano so this helps to compensate.

 ## ADC Inputs